krcourville/krcourville.github.io/_posts/2018-03-09-easy-photo-download-launched.markdown

 categories: meetup photo downloader mpdl easy photo download
 ---

-Several years ago, I created [Meetup Photo Download(MPDL)](https://github.com/krcourville/meetup-photo-download) as an experiment learn how to consume HTTP REST services.
-The functionality for MPDL re-vamped and re-created as a commercial application.
+Several years ago, I created [Meetup Photo Download(MPDL)](https://github.com/krcourville/meetup-photo-download) as an experiment in learning how to consume HTTP REST services.
+Now, the functionality of MPDL has re-vamped and re-created as a commercial application.
 If this is all you need to know, please navigate to the product landing page now:

 **[Get Easy Photo Downloader Now!](https://easydownload.photos)**